-The ESC's estimate is similar to the FiT recently recommended for Queensland by the QCA of 7.55 c/kWh (QCA 2013b), and lower than ESCOSA's draft determination for the South Australian FiT of 9.8 c/kWh.
+The Commission's estimate is similar to the FiT recently recommended for Queensland by the QCA of 7.55 c/kWh (QCA 2013b), and lower than ESCOSA's determination for the South Australian FiT of 9.8 c/kWh.
 Although there are methodological differences which prevent direct comparison, the higher FiT in South Australia is consistent with higher electricity spot market prices compared to Victoria.
-Over the period from 2004-05 to 2011-12, the average spot electricity price in SA was \$59/MWh, compared to \$41/MWh in Victoria (AER 2012, 44).
+Over the period from 2004-05 to 2011-12, the average electricity spot price in South Australia was \$59/MWh, compared to \$41/MWh in Victoria (AER 2012, 44).